 Please send your contributions in .doc or .docx (no pdfs please) format as an email attachment to Jim Collier—email@example.com.

-Word limit: We aim for submissions roughly 1500- to 2500- words in length.
-However, no practical word limits apply (submissions average about 3,000 words).
+Word limit: We aim for submissions roughly 2500-words in length.
+However, no practical word limits apply (submissions average just over 3,000 words).
 Please determine the appropriate length of your work given reader expectations, your goals, and the rhetorical situation.
 Longer contributions may be posted online in separate linked parts at the editor’s discretion.
 A single pdf of the full contribution will be available for download.

-Order: Your submission should be compiled in the following order: title; author name, affiliation, email address; 5-7 keywords; main text (including images); acknowledgments; references; appendices (as appropriate).
+Order: Your submission should be compiled in the following order—title; author name, affiliation, brief biography, email address; 5-7 keywords; main text (including images); acknowledgments; references; appendices (as appropriate).
 Please locate footnotes as the bottom of the page (not the end of the document).

 Font, Margins, Footnotes, Quotes: Main text—Garamond, 12-point, single-line spaced, margins left justified, ragged-right, 1 inch for top and bottom margins, 1.25 inches for left and right margins.
 Footnotes will be placed at the bottom on the page, Garamond, 10-point, single-line spaced.
 Quotes longer than 4 lines of text will be spaced down and indented 1/2 inch on both the left and right margins.

-Author Information: Please provide your name, affiliation, and email address.
+Author Information: Please provide your name, affiliation, a brief professional biography (50- 100- words), and email address.

 Abstract: None required, but please include an abstract as you deem necessary.

 Title and Keywords: Please provide a title and keywords in keeping with the lists of words or phrases used by the Library of Congress.
 Please provide five to seven keywords.
 We will use keywords as tags for online searches.